 Measuring 75 meters in length, 40 meters in width, and 35 meters in height, the grotto opens up from a small access point to reveal a world of outstanding tranquility.

-Ideally visited in the morning when the sun illuminates the interior of the cave to its fullest extent, this attraction presents a great opportunity for equipping some snorkelling gear and indulging a lengthy swim.
+Ideally visited in the morning when the sun illuminates the interior of the cave to its fullest extent, this attraction presents a great opportunity for equipping some snorkeling gear and indulging a lengthy swim.

 Frequently visited by native sea lions, charter guests can also be assured of some intriguing company when spending time at the Blue Grotto.